GMOD/dash_jbrowse/CONTRIBUTING.md

 There are two main workflows in this repo that facilitate the deployments of the package to both test PyPI and production PyPI.
 The main.yml is a workflow that gets triggered when a PR gets merged into main.
-This worklfow will create a build and upload the distribution to the test pypi environment.
+This workflow will create a build and upload the distribution to the test pypi environment.
 You can then test that build before creating a release.